KABIR-1210/IBM-project/README.md

-# 🍛 Indian Recipes Agent – Smart Recipe Suggestions Based on Ingredients
+# 🍛 Recipe Agent – Smart Recipe Suggestions Based on Ingredients

 A smart AI-powered recipe suggestion web app that provides personalized Indian recipes based on the ingredients you have.
 Built with Streamlit, Gemini (Google Generative AI), and FAISS for fast recipe retrieval.